peterkiszelka-mckinsey/craftsmanship-tribe/README.md

 ## Workshops

+### Local development

+Run `npm install` in the root of the repo.
+It will install `lerna` and `husky` for you and install the git hooks.

+#### Root npm commands

+* `npm run all:install`: runs `npm install` in all package directories
+* `npm run all:precommit`: runs `npm run precommit` in all package directories
+* `npm run all:prepush`: runs `npm run prepush` in all package directories

+#### Git hooks

+Git hooks will run on every commit and/or push (depending on the package setup).
+Hooks are installed when you run `npm install` in the repo root.
+Hooks will only be triggered on the packages which have changes.

 ### Software Testing by Example

 A live coding session where we'll break down the testing pyramid into layers, explore the benefits and drawbacks of